Wendelllllll/DSC-202-Amazon/README.md

 # PostgresSQL Relational Database
 _(Optional) Run "Txt_to_csv.ipynb" in python to parse the original dataset into two importable csv files: "amazon_products.csv" and "amazon_reviews.csv" (resulting csv files are already downloadable in data folder)_

-Run "import_preprocesing_relational.sql" table schemas part to create "amazon_prodcuts" table and "amazon_reviews" table.
-Import these two csv files from the data folder to corresponding tables: "amazon_products.csv" and "amazon_reviews.csv".
-Run the rest of "import_preprocesing_relational.sql" in Datagrip for table cleaning and preprocessing.
+Run _"import_preprocesing_relational.sql"_ table schemas part to create _"amazon_prodcuts"_ table and _"amazon_reviews"_ table.
+Import these two csv files from the data folder to corresponding tables: _"amazon_products.csv"_ and _"amazon_reviews.csv"_.
+Run the rest of _"import_preprocesing_relational.sql"_ in Datagrip for table cleaning and preprocessing.

 # Neo4j Graph Database
 _(Optional) In Relational Database (PostgreSQL).
 Run "trimming_data_for_neo.sql" to export "amazon_products_for_neo.csv", "co_purchased.csv", "trim_category.csv". (resulting csv files are already downloadable in data folder)_

 Inport above three csv files into Neo4j Graph DBMS.
-Run the Cypher script "construct_graph_database_in_neo" in Neo4j Browser.
+Run the Cypher script _"construct_graph_database_in_neo"_ in Neo4j Browser.

 >!!!
 You will need two plugins in your Neo4j Database: APOC and Graph Data Science Library !!!